 Typically if a toddler is having a tantrum, its because one of the 4 reasons: They’re hungry, sleepy, want attention, or (what I’ve learned about recently), overstimulated.

 These are all simple things to solve for our little humans.
 We just have to do it in a way that won’t escalate the tantrum.

 Many times as parents in the heat of frustration, we tend to say words that can progress the tantrum instead of stopping it.

-I know this first hand because I myself am guilty of that very thing…but thank God for growth right?
+I know this first hand because I am guilty of that very thing, but thank God for growth right?

-Just remember the next time your child has a tantrum, you are in control and know what to do to defuse it.
+Just remember the next time your child has a tantrum, you are capable of handling the situation, and know what to do to defuse it.

 How have you handled a tantrum in public?
 Please comment below.
 I’d love to hear about it!